Explorer 6: TV Optical Scanner

 The TV optical scanner flown was an improved version of the TV system first employed on Pioneer 2.
 The experiment consisted of an optical unit containing a concave spherical mirror and phototransistor, a video amplifier, timing and logic circuits, and telemetry.
-The experiment was designed to test the feasibility of using such instrumentation to obtain low-resolution daylight cloudcover photographs.
+The experiment was designed to test the feasibility of using such instrumentation to obtain low-resolution daylight cloud cover photographs.
 The scanner also served as a forerunner to the TV camera systems carried on later, more advanced satellites.
 The scanner's optical axis was directed 45° away from the spacecraft spin axis, which was parallel to the orbital plane.
 The vehicle's spin furnished the line scanning, and the spacecraft's forward motion along its trajectory provided the frame scanning.
 During a scan (one spacecraft revolution), a single scan spot (element) on Earth was viewed and transmitted back to Earth.
 During the next spacecraft revolution, an adjacent spot was scanned.
 This procedure was repeated until a line of 64 such spots was formed.
 Then the process was repeated to form an adjacent line of elements, and so on, until a frame, or picture, was obtained.
 The system could produce useful photographs only when the spacecraft's velocity and orbital position were such that successive lines overlapped.
 (At apogee, for example, the TV lines were separated by a distance about equal to their length, and hence no meaningful picture could be obtained).
 Data obtained from this experiment are limited and of extremely poor quality.
 Proper spacecraft orientation was never achieved, resulting in a considerable amount of blank space between successive scan lines.
 The scanner's logic circuits also failed to operate normally (only every fourth scan spot could be successfully reproduced), further reducing the resolution.
 The last useful data were obtained on 25 August 1959.

 VLF Receiver (15.5 kHz)

-This Very low frequency (VLF) receiver was designed to study Whistler mode propagation and ionospheric moise on 15.5 kHz signals transmitted from Annapolis, Maryland.
+This Very low frequency (VLF) receiver was designed to study Whistler mode propagation and ionospheric noise on 15.5 kHz signals transmitted from Annapolis, Maryland.
 The signals were received on a small electric antenna which was simultaneously used to transit Very high frequency (VHF) telemetry.
 The signal intensity on a 3-db bandwidth of 100 hz was observed along with the antenna impedance.
 The dynamic range of the receiver was about 80 db.
 This experiment operated from launch up to about 160 km before failure.
 With the antenna in a folded configuration for launch, the receiver recorded all data at a sensitivity reduced by about 30 db.
 At 67 km, the signals disappeared into the noise background.
 However, by special techniques, data were made usable all the way up to 160 km.

 Launch

-The satellite was launched into a highly elliptical orbit, on 7 August 1959, at 14:24:20 GMT.
+The satellite was launched on top of a Thor-Able rocket in Cape Canaveral, Florida into a highly elliptical orbit on 7 August 1959, at 14:24:20 GMT.